 She has her PhD in History from Western, and while completing it was awarded a SSHRC Doctoral Fellowship.
 She also has a BA (Hons) from the University of Saskatchewan, an MA from Western, an LLB from Osgoode in 1999, and an LLM from the University of Toronto.
 As well, Professor Daum Shanks has studied at the école de langue française et de culture québécoise at L’université du Québec à Chicoutimi.
 While completing graduate work in history, she also passed translation training in French and studied the eighteenth century legal system in New France.
 For her training in law, Professor Daum Shanks articled at Saskatchewan Justice and clerked at the Land Claims Court of South Africa via her participation in Osgoode’s Intensive Program in Aboriginal Lands, Resources and Governments.

 Active within the legal profession, Professor Daum Shanks has presented to the Law Society of Ontario’s Continuing Professional Development program on Indigenous Legal Issues.
 In addition, she regularly participates in programs organized via Osgoode’s Professional Development division.
-She is also an elected member of both the OBA’s Provincial Council and the executive of the OBA’s Women’s Legal Forum.
-For 2018-2019, Professor Daum Shanks is also a member of the OBA’s Board of Directors.
+Professor Daum Shanks is an elected member of the Ontario Bar Association’s Provincial Council.
+She is also the elected Toronto representative on the OBA’s Board of Directors for 2019-2020, after acting as a Member-at-Large and on the executive of the OBA’s Women Lawyers’ Forum.
 Internationally, the United Nations has appointed Professor Daum Shanks to be a participant in the UN’s annual Permanent Forum on Indigenous Issues.
 At York University, she is also actively involved in the Indigenization of learning processes.
 For that work, Professor Daum Shanks is a recipient of an Initiatives in the Classroom Grant for her efforts at introducing Indigenous methods and content to various circles within York’s greater community.